MiguelPazCamacho/MiguelPazCamacho/README.md

 ### Hi, I am Miguel Angel Paz Camacho👋

-Computer Math student focus in robotics, machine learning, computer vision and Natural language processing.
+I'm studying a Master's Degree in Computer Science at CIMAT.
+My research interests include **Robotics**, **Machine Learning**, **Computer Vision**, and **Natural Language Processing**.

-- 🔭 I’m currently working on my profesional practices at Cimat.
+- 🔭 I’m currently working on self-harm detection using a Reddit dataset.
-- 🌱 I’m currently learning pytorch.
+- 👯 I’m looking for an internship or research summer in the areas of Robotics or Machine Learning.
+- 📫 How to reach me: miguel.paz@cimat.mx

 <!--